 Sturdy pool brush- make sure your bristles are still strong and all there

 Check your Cartridge Filter Element for need of replacement.
-If you need to replace your cartridge filter, we recommend ?Blue? go with Pleatco.
+If you need to replace your cartridge filter, we recommend going with “Blue” by Pleatco.

 Safety first - wear eye protection and appropriate clothing and gloves to protect your skin when dealing with chemicals.
 Add 1.5 gallons of the pool acid to the pool.
 The goal of the pool acid is to drive down the pH of the water so that the chlorinating compound will be effective.